-- Hospice is not a place but a concept of care that is recognized as the model of quality, compassionate health care delivery for people facing life-limiting illness.
+Hospice is not a place but a concept of care that is recognized as the model of quality, compassionate healthcare delivery for people facing life-limiting illnesses.

-- In 2013, there were more than 3,900 hospice providers in the United States that provided care to an estimated 1.5 to 1.6 million terminally ill patients.
+In 2019, there were more than 4,800 Medicare-certified hospice providers in the United States that provided care to over 1.6 million terminally ill patients.

-- Support, caregiver training, and grief counseling are available for family and loved ones.
+Support, caregiver training, and grief counseling are available for families and loved ones.
 Bereavement services are available for a year following the death of the patient.
 For more information call Donna Avant, Bereavement Coordinator, at 205-523-0101.

-- Hospice allows the illness to follow its natural course.
-The focus in on caring, not curing.
+Hospice allows the illness to follow its natural course.
+The focus is on caring, not curing.

 Americans are Aging